What are the pedagogical uses of learning analytics?

 Evaluate Social Learning

-Learning analytics can be applied to investigate a learner’s activities on any digital social platform — including online discussions, Facebook and Twitter — to evaluate the benefits of social learning.
+Learning analytics can be applied to investigate a learner’s activities on any digital social platform — such as online discussions in Canvas — to evaluate the benefits of social learning.
 This measures and tracks student-to-student and student-to-instructor interactions to help understand if students are benefiting from social learning in their course.

 Improve Learning Materials & Tools